 We gathered information about what colors pertain to fall, as well as materials, layouts and everything else that you need to kit your house so that it is on par with the trendiest home with fall decor.

 In case you were wondering what color most people would love to see in your home — it’s blue.
+Studies showed that most people were in love with the color blue.

 Where to Start?